Ramon Revilla Sr.: Personal life and death

 Revilla was the youngest child of the 10 children of businessman Ildefonso Bautista and Andrea Acuña.

-His first family was with the mother of Evelyn Bautista, wife of former basketball player and former Senator Robert Jaworski.
+His first children were with the mother of Evelyn Bautista, who married the basketball player (and later senator) Robert Jaworski.

 He was married to Azucena Mortel, who was born on February 16, 1944, and died on May 31, 1998, at the age of 54.
 They produced seven children: Marlon, Rowena Bautista-Mendiola, Jose Mari (Bong Revilla), Rebecca Bautista-Ocampo (Princess Revilla), Edwin (Strike Revilla), Andrea Bautista-Ynares, and Diana.
 With his extramarital affairs, his children numbered at least 39; Bong's spokesperson Portia Ilagan claimed that the number reached 72.
 In a 2004 interview with journalist Jessica Soho, Revilla admitted that he probably has more than 80 children.
 Actor Ram Revilla and film producer and politician Ramon Nicolas Bautista were two of his children from his extramarital affairs.

 On May 31, 2020, Revilla was rushed to the St. Dominic Medical Center in Bacoor, Cavite.
 The next day, he was transferred to the St. Luke's Medical Center in Bonifacio Global City, Taguig, where he stayed in the intensive care unit for two weeks.
 Revilla Sr. died of heart failure at around 5:20pm PHT on June 26, 2020, aged 93.